Paracetamol Dosage Calculator

-This paracetamol dosage calculator can help you determine the safe paracetamol dosage for children by weight.
+This paracetamol dosage calculator can help you determine the maximum paracetamol dosage for a child by their weight.
 It works similarly to our dosage calculator, but the equation already has the recommended pediatric dose of paracetamol.
-Click on the advanced mode button to see the maximum dose.

-If your child is sick, you might also be interested in our ibuprofen dosage calculator.
+If your child is sick, you might also be interested in alleviating their pain with ibuprofen.
+In that case, check out our ibuprofen dosage calculator.

 Paracetamol dosage for children by weight

 The regularly prescribed analgesic and antipyretic oral or rectal dose of paracetamol for children over 3 months is:

 10 to 15 mg per 1 kilogram of body weight